khoffie/MigFlow/OutputStructure.md

 ## Output Structure I need
-I think two tables will be enough.
+I think three tables will be enough.
 One table for origin-destination data, like flow predictions.
 Another table for region data (not paired) like net prediction and attractiveness.
+And the last for parameter estimates.

 How should they be structured?